Year 5 2024 - 2025

 RE

 For RE we will continue to use the Questful RE planning.
-This half term we will complete our focus on Jesus, and why Christians believe Jesus was a great teacher and then move on to studying Easter.
+This half term we will complete our focus on St Paul, his transformation into faith, his writings and his missionary journeys to understand how Christianity spread across the world.

-The aim of the Jesus unit is to:
+The aim of the St Paul unit is to:

 We will explore through these key questions: